Given the current funding uncertainties in the US, I will almost certainly not be accepting any more PhD students until the situation stabilizes.

 I do not have the capacity to supervise high school students.
 If you would like university experience, I would suggest reaching out to graduate students to see if any are willing to take you on.

-I do not typically have existing funding for postdocs.
-If you work in a closely related area or with a collaborator and are able to apply for external funding we may be able to work something out.
+I do not typically have funding for postdocs.
+If you work in a closely related area or with a collaborator of mine and have external funding we may be able to work something out.